rmtlynick/mqtt-service/README.md

-# Ruby Service Framework
+# mqtt-service

-The RSF makes it easy to implement a new, MQTT-integrated service in Ruby.
+mqtt-service makes it easy to implement a new, MQTT-integrated service in Ruby.
 It handles:

 - loading a YAML config
 - connecting to a broker